nakacya/llm-gateway-oauth/README.md

 - ⚠️ **All users share this single API key**
 - ⚠️ **Budget limit applies to total usage across ALL users**
 - ⚠️ **Multiple shared keys are not supported**
-- âœ… Individual user usage is tracked via OAuth2 email in logs
+- ✅ Individual user usage is tracked via OAuth2 email in logs
-- âœ… Per-user budget limits available (see below)
+- ✅ Per-user budget limits available (see below)

 ### Per-User Budget Limits (Optional)